Intempt

 image_linkImage URL

-These fields ensure every product is visible, linkable, and usable in Recommendations.
+These fields ensure every product is visible, linkable, and usable within Intempt’s Recommendations engine.

 Creating a Catalog Source#